DUI

 If you are under the age of 21, you are considered to be legally intoxicated when your BAC registers .02 percent.
 For most individuals, this would constitute consuming only one alcoholic beverage.

 Drivers who hold a commercial driver’s license (CDL) are held to a higher standard.
 If their BAC is determined to be .04 percent or greater, they are legally intoxicated.
 It should be noted that school bus drivers are considered to be commercial drivers.
-Commercial drivers also need to understand that the BAC limit of .04 percent also applies when they are driving their own personal vehicle as well.
+Commercial drivers also need to understand that the BAC limit of .04 percent applies when they are driving their own personal vehicle, not just while they are on the job.

 What are the Penalties for DUI in Massachusetts?

-If you are convicted of driving under the influence in Massachusetts, you face some very stiff penalties that can impact your employment and for the near future.
+If you are convicted of driving under the influence in Massachusetts, you face very stiff penalties that can impact your personal life, employment, and future prospects.

-First-time offenders face the possibility of imprisonment for up to two and a half years, fines ranging from $500 to $5,000, or possibly both.
-Your driver’s license can be suspended for a period of 45 to 90 days.
+First-time offenders may be charged with a misdemeanor, imprisoned for up to two and a half years, fined $500 to $5,000, or both.
+Their driver’s license can be suspended for 45 to 90 days.

 If you are convicted of a second DUI offense, you face possible imprisonment of up to 60 days to two and a half years with a potential fine ranging between $600 to $10,000.
 You will also be slapped with a license revocation of two years.
 After a period of one year, you may apply for reinstatement of your driver’s license on the grounds of hardship.
 If the court grants your request, you will be required to use an ignition interlock device for the duration of the period for which you have the hardship license.